Tabletop role-playing game: 2010–2020

+2020–present: resurgence in popularity

+Tabletop role-playing games increased in popularity in the early 2020s, facilitated by an increase in online play through video conferencing during the COVID-19 pandemic, viewership of actual play programming on streaming media such as Twitch, and the development of user-friendly marketplaces to buy and sell indie role-playing games as PDFs, such as Itch.io.

+In 2023, Wizards of the Coast attempted to alter the Open Game License.
+When the community protested, they walked the decision back, and placed basic 5th Edition Dungeons & Dragons rules into the Creative Commons.
+Later that year, Dungeons and Dragons: Honor Among Thieves was released.

 Game systems

 The set of rules of a role-playing game is known as its game system; the rules themselves are known as game mechanics.
-Although there are game systems which are shared by many games, for example the d20 system, many games have their own, custom rules system.

-Game rules determine the success or failure of a character's actions, or adjudicate changes in the setting or in the characters themselves.
+Although there are game systems which are shared by many games, for example, the d20 system, many games have their own, custom rules system.
+Game rules determine the success or failure of a character's actions, or adjudicate changes in the setting or the characters themselves.
 Many game systems use weighted statistics and dice rolls or other random elements.

-Some systems are tied to the setting of the game they feature in, or to a broad genre such as science fiction, fantasy, or horror.
-Examples include Dungeons & Dragons itself (fantasy), Eclipse Phase (a specific science fiction setting), and Call of Cthulhu (settings where the Cthulhu Mythos features strongly).
+Some games offer a System Reference Document (SRD) that allows other designers to use part of the game system in their own, future game products.

+Genres and settings

+Some systems are designed for a particular genre.
+Examples include Dungeons & Dragons (fantasy), Starfinder Roleplaying Game (science fiction), Outgunned (heroic action), and Ten Candles (horror).
+Genre-based games often come packaged with a default setting but invite adaptation to other settings in the same genre by players and GMs.
 Universal role-playing game systems also exist, created with the intent of building a rule system that can be adapted to any genre.
 Examples include Basic Role-Playing, Champions, and GURPS.
-The d20 system, based on the third edition of Dungeons & Dragons, was used in many modern or science fiction game settings such as Spycraft and the Star Wars Roleplaying Game.
+The d20 system, based on the third edition of Dungeons & Dragons, has been used in science fiction and modern-day game settings such as Spycraft and the Star Wars Roleplaying Game.
 In practice, most universal systems are more effective for particular settings, power levels, or types of play.